How To Compile

 yum install gcc make ncurses-devel SDL SDL-devel libX11-devel

-Once you have subversion, download, compile and run like this:
+Once you have git, download, compile and run like this:

 Then run with: